 It is the role of the educator to explain to the learner that this is not a pass or fail test.
 It is an assessment that will help educators to strengthen the learning programme.
-The Assessment Tool is designed for people whose literacy and numeracy skills are within the Learning Progressions.
-Learners who do not reach a minimum of Step 1 of the Learning Progressions should not be given a Reading Assessment.
-However, they are likely to benefit from the Vocabulary Assessment and can have the Numeracy Assessment questions read to them.
+The Reading and Numeracy assessments in the LNAAT were designed for people whose literacy and numeracy skills are within the Learning Progressions.

 For learners whose literacy and numeracy skills are within the Learning Progressions Steps, an online adaptive assessment is likely to be the most appropriate assessment for a learner who is wary of being assessed.
 An adaptive assessment starts at about Step 2 of the Learning Progressions and adapts straightaway to the learners' results - that is, if a learner struggles to answer the first few questions correctly, the computer will choose easier questions for them.